hdavid/VCVRack-Holon.ist/README.md

 - Per channel activity indicator, attenuverter and low pass filter.
 - Multiple instances of the module can run at the same time.
 Each instance can be set to receive on its own bank, from A to H, allowing for a total of 64 channels of CV.

+### Demos
+We have put together some demos that use the Receiver and some other of our plugins. of course they use the Holon.ist app too !

+Our Demos are packaged in the plugin and are located there `c:\Users\<you>\Documents\Rack\Plugins\HolonicSystems-Free\demos`

+Please make sure to check the installation steps below to avoid the common pitfalls like firewalls and the like and be sure autodetection will be working as it should.

 ### Installing
 - Install latest version of Holon.ist on your iPhone or iPad: http://holonic.systems or https://testflight.apple.com/join/mBx4PTxL